Are you wondering how to sell rental properties in California? Well, this post explores the seven steps required to do just that.

 3. Month to Month Lease Tenants

-The tenants who live in a month-to-month lease have fewer rights before or after selling property, if you want that the tenants to live your property before it is sold you just send a written notice to your tenants with a date on which they should live.
+The tenants who live in a month-to-month lease have fewer rights before or after selling property; if you want the tenants to live your property before it is sold, you send a written notice to your tenants with a date on which they should live.

 4. Fixed-Term Lease

-In this situation in which you make a lease with your tenants for a fixed time and now you want to sell it.
+In this situation, you make a lease with your tenants for a fixed time, and now you want to sell it.
 It is mandatory to agree on the new landlord and take over the agreement.

 The second possibility is that you made a mutual agreement with your tenants to evacuate the house.

-If he agrees to free up the rental property then the landlord has the option to agree to early lease termination.
+If he agrees to free up the rental property, the landlord can agree to early lease termination.
 All leases are legally terminated on this mutual agreement.
 Now tenants have no right to take any legal action against the landlord.

 5. Show a Rented House for Sell

-If you are going to sell your house with tenants then you should work with your tenants to make your house available for showing its condition to the buyer.
+If you sell your house to tenants, you should work with your tenants to make your house available to show its condition to the buyer.